Loc15/PicoGamepadConverter/README.md

 ### Troubleshooting

 - 8bitdo controllers sometimes have problems to connect on USB or Bluetooth mode.
 On USB if it doesn't connect reboot the microcontroller without disconnect.
+If it doesn't work either, [reset pico's flash](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html#resetting-flash-memory).

 - On Bluetooth if it doesn't connect on first, reboot and put your gamepad on pair mode.